-The logo must be clearly visible, legible and should be accompanied by a slogan that briefly presents the brand.
+The logo must be clearly visible, and legible, and should be accompanied by a slogan that briefly presents the brand.
 The address of your website will also be useful.
 Anything more and the footer would be bloated.

 The vast majority of published infographics are static bitmaps.
 However, some people are experimenting—usually successfully—with multimedia formats.

 Animation or video makes the visual layer dynamic (and adds sound), allowing you to transmit even more content.
 In turn, interactive infographics surprise, delight, and engage users even more.

 Since 2016, a specific type of static infographics—maps—has been extremely popular.
 Differences between the countries of the world or a continent or regions of a given country stimulate the imagination and provoke interaction (in the form of comments).
 The media know it, and they are very willing to provide such materials.